 Being a celebrant is expensive.
-I have to pay a yearly fee to the Attorney General, to the Australian Marriage Celebrants for my membership, my insurance, my advertising, and I have to obtain on-going professional development per year.
+I pay a yearly registration fee to the Attorney General, to the Australian Marriage Celebrants for my membership, for my insurance, for my advertising, and I pay to do on-going professional development every year

 I write ceremonies which are bespoke and incorporate your story, and I take pride in tweaking every one to ensure it’s really and truly personalised – no cookie cutter ceremonies here…

 I care.
 I know this may sound corny, or daft, but I honestly do.
 It’s important to me that your wedding ceremony is great, like, really really great.
 And because I care, I put the time and effort in to a ceremony, in the writing, the getting to know you, the rehearsal and the delivery on the day